 You Think Money Is The Proof That You Are Fulfilling Your Calling

 There are many people who don’t live in mansions or drive the most expensive cars, yet they are fulfilling their life’s calling, and there are people who are rich and are not living meaningful lives.
-Having lots of money and stuff is not always a proof that you are fulfilling your calling.
+Having lots of money and stuff is not always proof that you are fulfilling your calling.

 You Think It Will Be Easy

 Because it is a divine assignment doesn’t mean it will be easy, because it is something you have been equipped to do and love to do doesn’t mean you will not encounter challenges or feel like giving up on it sometimes.
-You have to learn, grow, sharpen your skills to be able to fulfill your calling.
+You have to learn, grow, sharpen your skills to be able to fulfil your calling.

 You Think It Is A One Way Traffic

 Your calling can have different expressions, it can also evolve as you move through life.
 When God leads you in another path, be ready to go.

 As long as you are alive and well, there will always be something you can do to make your own contribution to the world.
 My Uncle is in his 70s and he just started a school for less privileged children in our village, children who otherwise wouldn’t have been able to get an education.